jpssrocha/WildDuckPipe/docs/dev/design_doc.md

 The language is varying between Portuguese and English, but it all will be gradually put in English (will remove this paragraph when it happens)

+# Notebooks

+The ideas where explored in notebooks first.
+They can work as documentation since each step is described, and can be found at the notebooks folder.

 # Warnings

 - On the moment, this version of the package is only meant to test the idea the simplest perceived approach is taken in every step.

 - This project is also a mean to learn about reduction and other subjects so a lot of decisions where taken just to maximize learning.